WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * session aware, that means that responses to the request initialized by your resources inside VPC are allowed.
 What is disallowed are the requests initialized by outside sources.

+- it **can reside in one subnet AND link multiple subnets IN THE SAME AZ**.
+Normally though **you probably should use one NAT Gateway per subnet**

 - **CANNOT HAVE Security Groups ATTACHED!**

 #### NACL